mail us | mail this page

 slappasswd Examples

-Generate a simple SSHA password suitable for use as rootpw (in slapd.conf) or for use in a LDIF file for userPassword or authPassword attributes.
+Generate an SSHA password suitable for use as rootpw (in slapd.conf) or for use in a LDIF file for userPassword or authPassword attributes.

 # no options required